zuzannakuzniar/filmuseum/README.md

 # filmuseum
 Working on my implementation of Filmweb.
+It allows only logged in users to add films to the page and leave reviews for the films.

 In this project I'm using: